ngengecharity/All-America-challenge/README.md

 # AWS infrastrucure provisioning with Terraform
-This challenge will create a VCP with Internet Gateway, private and public subnets two each accross 2 Avialability zones in AWS  using and terraform and also deploy the following resources:
+This  Terraform code will create a VCP with Internet Gateway, private and public subnets two each accross 2 Avialability zones in AWS  using and terraform and also deploy the following resources:

 - A bastion/jumpbox host into the public subnet in Avialability Zone a and a second instance called node in the private subnet in Availability Zone b,